Digital Ambulance Chasers? Law Firms Send Ads To Patients' Phones Inside ERs

 Healey's office was the first in the country to go after geofencing technology catching people while they are seeking care.

 Prosecutors there reached a deal last year with a Massachusetts-based digital advertising firm that was sending advertisements from a Christian pregnancy counseling and adoption agency to people who entered Planned Parenthood clinics.
-When patients would go to the clinics, they'd also cross a digital fence and soon get advertisements that read things like, "You have choices," and "Click here for pregnancy help."
+When patients would go to the clinics, they'd also cross a digital fence and soon get advertisements such as "You have choices" and "Click here for pregnancy help."

 Healey's deal claiming violations of the state's consumer protection act for the ads being allegedly "unfair and deceptive" resulted in banishment of the digital firm from Massachusetts.